Graduate Certificate in Community Advocacy

 Courses are taught online and students may begin the certificate program in the fall, spring or summer terms.

 Required Courses and Suggested Sequence

-Human Service Policy
+Human Service Policy (3 credits)

 In this course, students will examine how social policy influences, and is influenced by, how human service functions; service populations; and how outcomes and resources are publicly and privately defined, identified, secured and measured.
 Students will examine the interactivel effects of social policy and human services at organizational and professional levels.
 By semester's end, students should be capable of effectively analyzing any human services agency or concept in current social policy.

-Advocacy in State and Community-level Government
+Advocacy in State and Community-level Government (3 credits)

 The emphasis of this course is on gaining the knowledge and skills required for effective advocacy in state and community-level government.
 Students will focus on learning activities that promote efficiency in individual and organizational advocacy for social change and meeting the needs of marginalized populations.
 The course will consist of a mini study in state and local community government; case studies in community advocacy; and experienced-based learning through participation as a volunteer or intern in a service learning project in a community organization.

 - Advocacy for the Mentally Disabled

 The purpose of this study is to provide students with the theoretical and practical tools required for the provision of advocacy services for mentally disabled populations residing within mental health facilities in New York state, as well as for the provision of advocacy services for those mentally disabled populations residing in the community.
 Students will be introduced to general information regarding the legal rights and entitlements due mentally disabled persons in New York state.
 Students also will become familiar with information regarding advocacy groups which provide community-based support for this population.
 Students will gain familiarity with reading legal cases, statutes, regulations and items of mental health policy.